Nora Turriago

 She/Her/Hers

-Nora is a graduate of Smith College, where she studied history and government.
-She earned her Master’s degree in Bilingual, English as a Second Language (ESL), and Multicultural Education from the University of Massachusetts, Amherst.
-She also holds a Massachusetts Teaching License with an endorsement in ESL.
-Nora is interested in promoting educational equity for English Learners, with a specific focus on policy and program implementation.
+Nora is a graduate of Smith College and holds a Master’s degree in Bilingual, English as a Second Language (ESL), and Multicultural Education from the University of Massachusetts, Amherst.
+She previously worked as an English Language Learner (ELL) teacher at a public elementary school in Massachusetts.
+To learn more about Nora and her research, visit noraturriago.com

 .